While animated music videos sound like a newly found concept, it has been buzzing around in the market for quite a while now.

 - How long does it take to make an animation music video?

 Generally, a 5-minute 2D animated music video can take up to 2 to 5 months to produce.

 Nevertheless, animated music videos play an integral role in the current pandemic regarding spreading positivity, emotional vibe, and whatnot.

-However, if you’re in search of, 2d animation company that offers impeccable animation services, don’t worry.
+However, if you’re in search of a 2d animation company that offers impeccable 2D animation services, don’t worry.
 We’ve got you covered!
-Check out this amazing animated Christmas song we’ve created for one of our notable clients Lorine Chia, a renowned musician, and YouTuber.
+Check out this amazing animated Christmas song we’ve created for one of our notable clients Lorine Chia, a renowned musician and YouTuber.